preslavmihaylov/booknotes/architecture/clean-architecture/part-5/README.md

 There are two kinds of duplication - real and accidental.

 Real duplication is the one we are honor-bound to avoid by e.g. extracting a common function.
-However, there is also accidental duplication - it is duplicated code, present in separate use-cases which can be reused.
+However, there is also accidental duplication - it is duplicated code, present in separate use-cases that can be reused.
 This kind of duplication should not be addressed by reusing it.

 The reason is that although the two components have a similar structure and/or code, they change for very different reasons.